 SCRRRA continues to substantially subsidize disposal costs for Incinerator waste and many other items.
-Because of this, we have benefited from stability of costs in the area of sanitation services.
+Because of this, we have benefited from the stability of costs in the area of sanitation services.
 This has started to change as SCRRRA's revenue stream has been significantly reduced, facilities close, fees in various areas increase, and agreements expire and are renegotiated.

 Because of present policy and legal obligations, this area of the budget is least discretionary-any cost increases have been absorbed on a compulsory basis.
 The Town can control certain aspects of cost associated with local contracts, e.g., curbside collection, the present contract for which extends through June 2025.
-In keeping with this, we will be exploring options in securing a longer-term stability in this area of high proportion of waste management costs.
+At that point, a significant increase in the cost of these services is possible.